 The Board of Trustees are elected to govern the school and they meet once a month on a Monday evening.
 You are welcome to attend any board meeting, advertised in the newsletter.
 Elections for the board of trustees occur every three years.

 Classes break in the morning for a 10-12 minute brain break snack.
 Brain food needs to be unprocessed foods such as fruit, raw nuts or vegetables.
+There are also regular, scheduled brain breaks purposely throughout the day.

 We run a Breakfast Club out of Room 8 every morning from 8.00 - 8.30am.
 Anyone is welcome to attend.
 We offer Weet-Bix, Toast and Milo.
 This is a great time for children to socialise and enjoy a warm drink with friends.